 TGI Friday’s (a company with a worldwide workforce of more than 74,000 employees) has also used the tool to improve their workflow.

 Prior to using the service, their large, cross-functional activities were managed through Word and Excel, which was greatly overwhelming for them (managing large numbers of items with Excel is a nightmare).

 “At one time I was managing one file with 15 tabs, but I wasn’t able to understand how projects overlap and understand the critical path of projects.
 Things were lost in email.
 We couldn’t find the latest attachment, or it was out of date,” says Kimberly Otte, Menu Innovation Project Manager.

-“Wrike takes things to another level.
+“It takes things to another level.
 Keeping track of every detail and every task to ensure all elements are in place on launch day was a challenge; it enables us to do it more accurately, thereby decreasing our costs.”

 - Timeline with Critical path (Gantt Charts)

-- Resource and Workload management
+- Managing Resource and Workload

-- Cross-team collaborations
+- Cross-group collaborations

 - Custom status and workflows

-- Real time status updates
+- Real-time status updates